Exiv2/exiv2/CONTRIBUTING.md

 3. Make sure the tests pass:
 ```
 make tests          # Application tests
 ./bin/unit_tests    # Unit tests
 ```

 4. Make your change.
 Add tests for your change.
 Make the tests pass.
 5. Create the Pull Request (PR).
     a.
-Suggest a reviewer if you know that some of the mantainers know about the specific change.
+Check if the CI checks pass.
     b.
-Check if the CI checks pass.
-    c.
 If your PR lives for a long time, try to avoid to press the button "Update branch" in the Pull Request view.
 We prefer rebasing in top of master, instead of merging master into branches.
+    c.
+A project member will review your PR as soon as possible.

 ## Pull Request guidelines
 - PRs should be kept at a manageable size.
 Try to focus in just one goal per PR.
 If you find yourself doing several things that in a PR that were not expected, try to split the different tasks in different PRs.